Find a Cheaper Electricity Provider and Save Money in 2025!

 Yes.
 As long as the bills are in yor name, you are free to switch and find a cheaper deal.
 If the bills are not in your name and instead your landord's, you will need to ask them to switch on your behalf as they are the account owner.

-Can I Change My Energy Supplier if I Owe Money?
+Can I Switch Electricity Supplier if I Owe Money?

 If you’re in debt with your current supplier you may not be able to switch but it largely depends on how much you owe.
 If you owe more than €225, a debt flag will be placed on your account and your new supplier may reject the switch.
 Therefore it is recommened to settle your debts before swiching provider.

-Could I Be Cut off During the Switching Process?
+Could I Be Cut off While Switching Electricity Provider?

 Should I Switch Electricity to a Fixed or Variable Tariff?

-Fixed tariffs are normally initially more expensive than variable tariffs, but can provide peace of mind and may work out cheaper in the end due to rate increases during the year.
+Fixed tariffs are normally initially more expensive than variable tariffs, but can provide peace of mind and may work out cheaper in the end if there are any electricity price increases during the year.
 In the current energy market, a fixed tariff could be very appealing, as it would allow you to avoid further expected price increases.

 Should I Switch Electricity To Pay as You Go (PAYG)?